 I’m Professor in the Department of Linguistics at the University of Massachusetts Amherst.
 With Lisa Sanders, I co-direct the Cognitive Science Initiative, which brings together faculty and students from across the UMass campus.

 I am currently on sabbatical in France, where I am affiliated with the Laboratoire de Sciences Cognitives et Psycholinguistique.
 My stay there is being hosted by Sharon Peperkamp, and is supported by a Research in Paris fellowship from the city of Paris.
+Along with my academic work, I wrote a short piece called “Understanding Charlie Hebdo” that some North Americans have told me is useful for understanding the significance of the events of Jan.
+7th for the French.

 I also play, write and record music.
 You can hear some of it on my SoundCloud page.